Master of Science: Nursing (MSN) Family Nurse Practitioner (FNP) Emphasis

 LEARN MORE - UNC EXTENDED CAMPUS

 The UNC MSN FNP emphasis program is brought to students through UNC Extended Campus.
-Visit their website for additional details about tuition, course descriptions, eligibility, and admissions requirements.
+Visit their website for admission deadlines, eligibility, requirements, tuition, and course descriptions.

 For advising and other questions about the MSN FNP emphasis program, please contact Michaela Romero, Program Coordinator for the MS-FNP program.